wzjialang/SR-AQA/README.md

 The SR-TEE dataset published in our paper could be downloaded [here](https://doi.org/10.5522/04/23699736).

 ### Setup & Usage for the Code
+0. Download SR-AQA repository and SR-TEE dataset

-1. Unzip the SR-TEE file and check the structure of data folders:
+1. Unzip the SR-TEE dataset and check the structure of data folders:
 ```
 (root folder)
 ├── TEE